Wigtown Book Festival

 The Wigtown Book Festival is a ten-day literary festival held each autumn in Wigtown, Dumfries and Galloway, south-west Scotland.
 The festival was first held in 1999 and has grown to be the second biggest book festival in Scotland.

+2024 Festival

+In 2024, the festival took place between 27 September - 6 October.
+The 2024 festival had over 250 planned events, with a focus on discussing the Galloway Coast and climate change.
+Performers at the 2024 festival included actor Alan Cumming, poet Pam Ayres and writer Irvine Welsh.

+History

+The first festival took place in 1999.

-In 2007 the Wigtown Festival Company became a registered charity.
+In 2007, the Wigtown Festival Company became a registered charity.

 In 2013, there were 7500 visitors to the festival, more than half of which were from outside Dumfries and Galloway.
 A report commissioned by the Wigtown Festival Company in 2013 estimated that the festival contributed £2 million to the regional economy each year.
 This was three times higher than that estimated by a similar study in 2008.

-Future Festival

-In 2023, the festival is scheduled 22 September through 1 October 2023.
+As a result of the COVID-19 pandemic in 2020, the festival was held entirely online.
+It resumed as a physical festival in September 2021.
+2021 performers included the crime writer Val McDermid and the novelist Nadifa Mohamed.

+The 2022 festival involved over 200 events, with novelist and speakers including Karen Campbell and Hugh McMillan.

+The 2023 festival took place from the 22 September to 1 October.
+Performers and readers included Nigel Planer, Kate Mosse and Jo Caulfield.

+Events, Competitions and Prizes

+Regular festival events include the annual James Mirrlees lecture, which marks the local Nobel Prize economist.

+The Anne Brown Prize has been given since 2021 for the best essay.
+It is named for Anne Brown, a former chairwoman and trustee of the festival and comes with a £1,500 financial prize.

 Poetry competition

-The festival runs an annual poetry competition and awards three separate prizes for compositions in English, Scottish Gaelic and Scots.
+The festival runs an annual international poetry competition and awards three separate prizes for compositions in English, Scottish Gaelic and Scots.
+Prizes are given to winners.